 How much does it cost to live in China?
 China is a massive country, so it’s practically impossible to definitively answer this question for every city or situation.
-However knowing specifics of the cost of living in China can be really beneficial if you are torn on your decision to move to China or cannot choose between several cities to live.
+However, having some general guidelines for of the cost of living in China can be really beneficial if you are torn on your decision to move to China or cannot choose between several cities to live.

-In this guide, we cover all you need to know to anticipate the cost of living in China along with other factors that can run up your expenses in the country.
+In this guide, I’m going to do my best to help you anticipate and plan for the cost of living in China along with other factors that can run up your expenses in the country.

 Cost of Living in China Comparison